kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 for where you want to use the SNI as the main routing method, and are not interested in properties of the higher-level protocols like HTTP.
-The byte stream of the connection is proxied without any inspection to the backend when using a `Passthrough` TLS listener, or proxied unencrypted to the backend when using a `Terminate` TLS listener.
+The byte stream of the connection is proxied without any inspection to the backend when using a `Passthrough` TLS listener, or being __TLS Terminated__ by the proxy when  using a `Terminate` TLS listener.
+In the later case, the proxy may re-encrypt the traffic to the backend in cases like a `BackendTLSPolicy` is applied.

 #### TCPRoute and UDPRoute